 Farm Animal Charities

-Our top and standout charities all address farmed animal issues with evidence-based and impact-focused programs.
-Due to the significant number of animals involved with animal farming, the poor conditions in which most farmed animals are kept, and the low amount of financial support provided to organizations that specifically work on farmed animal issues, we continue to think that farmed animal charities provide the largest value in reducing suffering.
+Our top and standout charities all address farm animal issues with evidence-based and impact-focused programs.
+Due to the significant number of animals involved with animal farming, the poor conditions in which most farmed animals are kept, and the low amount of financial support provided to organizations that specifically work on farm animal issues, we continue to think that farm animal charities provide the largest value in reducing suffering.

 Why we recommend our top charities, and how much money they could use